peavers-archive/terrible-search-service/README.md

-# Terrible Template
+# Terrible Search Service

-Just a repository template setup with the bits I like.
+Wraps around Elasticsearch with configuration values I need for this terrible project.
+This is purposefully not generic.

+A lot of blocking calls still to be cleaned up.